lilycandoit/daily-vocab/INSTALLATION.md

 5. **Select the `daily-vocab` folder** (the one containing manifest.json)
 6. **Pin the extension** (right-click icon → "Pin")

-### Method 2: Create Icons (Optional)
+### Method 2: Check Icons
-If you want custom icons:

-1. **Generate icons**:
-   - Open `create-icons.html` in your browser
-   - Click the buttons to generate 16x16, 48x48, and 128x128 icons
-   - Save the generated PNG files to the `icons/` folder

-2. **Or use the SVG**:
-   - The `icons/icon.svg` file is ready to use
-   - Convert to PNG using any image editor or online converter
+1. Ensure the `icons/` folder contains exactly 3 PNG files: `icon16.png`, `icon48.png`, and `icon128.png`.
+2. These are included by default.
+If they are missing, the extension may not load correctly.

 ## 🎮 Quick Start Guide